getlantern/www.getlantern.org/README.md

 ## Deployment

+The site is currently hosted on App Engine, but is set up to be hosted on Nodejitsu.

+### Deploying to App Engine

 Before you can deploy to App Engine, you must have permission to modify the "getlanternhr" app when you go to https://appengine.google.com.
 Email admin@getlantern.org if you need to request permission.